 Once your doctor gives you the all clear, you’re ready to start trying.

-Here are 10 ways to help increase your changes when you’re trying to conceive.
+Here are 10 ways to help increase your chances when you’re trying to conceive.

 When planning to get pregnant…

 Know your menstrual cycle

 After stopping contraception, your menstrual cycle may take time to regulate.
 Learn about your cycle, so you can track it and identify your most fertile time.
 Women who are overweight, underweight, who exercise excessively or are experiencing high levels of stress are less likely to ovulate regularly and this can make conception more difficult.

 Work out when you are most fertile

 The best time to have sex is the day before or the day of ovulation – this is when you’re most fertile.
 Most women ovulate about 2 weeks before their period.
 If your cycle tends to be longer, you will ovulate later than day 14.
 Read more on how to find out when you are the most fertile.